-The Honey Pot ceramic lamp base is a nostalgic, easy to live ceramic base and pairs perfectly with Molly’s new 'Flirty Skirt' shade, it’s part of her 'Light up your Life' collection.
+The Honey Pot ceramic lamp base is a nostalgic, easy-to-live ceramic base and pairs perfectly with Molly’s 'Flirty Skirt' shade, part of her 'Light up your Life' collection.

 Although we’re fans of symmetry in interior design – and it definitely has its place, mixing it up like Sophie Ashby, founder and creative director at Studio Ashby has done with this bedroom ceiling light idea certainly makes for an interesting display, and oh – we love the metallic element!

 ‘Bedroom lighting is important; good lighting can be mood enhancing.
 I like to do a mismatch of lighting rather than pairs of bedside lights and I feel this is an exciting new trend for 2023,' she says.

 'The most important thing with all lighting is that it should absolutely be dimmable.
 Generally, I prefer low-level lighting, it's more ambient, flattering and atmospheric.
 In a bedroom, I would rely on table lamps, floor lamps and wall lights rather than spotlights; a combination of vertical uplighting and downlighting.’

 ‘Statement lighting will continue to grow in popularity in 2023 with innovation in design encouraging the development of unique and show-stopping lighting pieces,’ predicts Simeon Chilvers, managing director at Cameron Design House, a bespoke sculptural lighting company based in London.